Farès Ziam

-Farès Ziam (born March 21, 1997) is a French mixed martial artist who competes in the Lightweight division of the Ultimate Fighting Championship.
+Farès Ziam (born March 21, 1997) is a French professional mixed martial artist and kickboxer who competes in the Lightweight division of the Ultimate Fighting Championship (UFC).

 Background

 Born into a Franco-Algerian family in 1997, he was a fan of mixed martial arts and Brazilian jiu-jitsu.
 It was a family affair, with everyone involved in combat sports.
 His father, Taïeb, who was a former pro boxer that hung up his gloves in the 2000s, has of course had something to do with it.
 His stepfather did Brazilian jiu-jitsu while his two brothers did Muay Thai.
 At 12, Ziam began practising combat sports with full contact.
 At 13, he began doing Brazilian jiu-jitsu, kickboxing and MMA once or twice a week.
-Starting at 14, he did judo, BJJ and kickboxing for 3 years, he then joined the Ezbiri team in Villeurbanne to do MMA professionally.
+Starting at 14, he did judo, BJJ and kickboxing for three years, he then joined the Ezbiri team in Villeurbanne to do MMA professionally.

+Kickboxing career

+On June 13, 2015, Ziam defeated Tom Pedereno by technical knockout at Sanda Pro Fight Tour #1.

+On October 13, 2015, Ziam faced Yazid Boussaha for the vacant ISKA K-1 European 72.5kg title.
+He won the fight by unanimous decision.

+On April 8, 2016, Ziam faced Igor Kozak at Fight Night ONE.
+He won the fight by second round doctor stoppage.

+On October 28, 2017, Ziam made his Glory promotional debut at Glory 47 against Mohamed Souane.
+The fight was declared a draw after three rounds.

 Mixed martial arts career

 Early career

 Starting his professional MMA career in 2014, Ziam compiled a 10–2 record fighting mostly in the regional European scene, winning the HIT and LFC lightweight championships in the process.